 Philippine gaming regulator to probe physical takeover of Manila casino

-MANILA, June 1 (Reuters) - Philippine gaming authorities said on Wednesday they will probe an incident where representatives of a Japanese casino billionaire entered a Manila casino to take physical control of the premises from its operator.
+MANILA, June 1 (Reuters) - Philippine gaming authorities said on Wednesday they are looking at an incident where representatives of a Japanese casino billionaire entered a Manila casino to take physical control of the premises from its operator.

-But Tiger Resorts has appealed against the Supreme Court ruling and, had refused to vacate the premises pending a decision on its appeal.
+The gaming regulator's board meeting on Wednesday discussed among other matters the casino takeover and ensuring its continuous operations, Alfredo Lim, the agency's president, told Reuters.

-Okada Manila went public in the United States in 2021 through a merger with blank-check firm 26 Capital Acquisition Corp ADER.O in a deal valued at $2.5 billion.
+"Our only concern in this corporate squabble between contending stockholders is that the operation is not disturbed," Lim said.
+While the transition was seen as smooth, the regulator is still awaiting a full report from its staff, he said.

-Estrella Elamparo, legal counsel for Tiger Resorts, said the May 31 takeover was "illegal and violent", saying Okada's team had taken "by force the physical premises".
+Estrella Elamparo, legal counsel for Tiger Resorts, said the May 31 takeover was "illegal and violent", alleging that Okada's team had taken "by force the physical premises".

 A video shared by Tiger Resorts with local broadcaster ANC showed physical skirmishes and verbal confrontation as guards and police escorted casino personnel out of a dark meeting room at the premises.